Steve Bain

 Economists sometimes use the term excess demand to describe a situation of disequilibrium in the market for a particular good or service.
-In most situations this is nothing to be concerned about, because is just a temporary phenomenon that will quickly auto-resolve itself as via the forces of supply and demand and the price mechanism.
+In most situations this is nothing to be concerned about, because it is just a temporary phenomenon that will quickly auto-resolve itself via the forces of supply and demand and the price discovery mechanism.

 The excess demand meaning (which is sometimes called unsatisfied demand) is that there is a potential profit opportunity for any firm that can increase supply to meet that demand.